sailthru/relay.mesos/README.md

 $ relay.mesos -h
 ```

-Configuration options can also be passed in via environment variables by
+Configuration options can also be passed in via environment variables
-prefixing env vars.

 Relay.Mesos options are prefixed with `RELAY_MESOS`.
 For instance:

     RELAY_MESOS_MASTER=zk://zookeeper:2181/mesos

-Relay-only options (ie those specificed in "Optional Relay parameters")
+Relay-only options (ie those that start with "RELAY_"):
-are prefixed with `RELAY`:

     RELAY_DELAY=60